FREE WHOLE FOODS

 - How long have you been couponing (if you coupon)?
 Do you have a stockpile?

 - How much time do you (realistically) have for clipping coupons and shopping the sales ads?

 - Are there grocery stores in your area that have great coupon policies?
-Can you shop Amazon for items that you can't find good prices on in your area? (i.e. diapers, paper & cleaning products, allergy free foods)
+Can you shop Amazon for items that you can't find good prices on in your area? (i.e. diapers, paper & cleaning products, and even some allergy free foods).

 - Do you have children in diapers?
-Do you have teenagers who can't seem to get enough food? 😉
+Babies who drink formula?
+Do you have teenagers who can't seem to get enough food? 🙂 Those all add up!

-- Do you have special allergies in your family or eat a special diet?
-Or do you try to eat primarily organic food?
-(See suggestions on how to save on organics over HERE.)
+- Do you special allergies or eat a special diet?
+Or do you try to primarily eat organic food?
+That will change your budget ~ read these suggestions for how to save on organics before you shop.

 To tell you a set amount of what you should spend is hard as it varies so much by family, location, and where you're at in your life.
 But, I will say that determining what you want to spend each week is so important, and can really help you trim down what you spend at the grocery store.
 If you want to reach your goal of saving more, you really have to decide exactly what you want to spend, or you'll simply go over your budget each week without a plan.

 Here are a few interesting calculators that you might enjoy (for fun!), to see how your family's grocery budget fits.
 I'll be honest, I think these are high, but that's coming from a passionate penny pincher! 😉